Walking Environments for Prediabetes

 The trial does not specify if you need to stop taking your current medications, but it does exclude people who have changed medications affecting study outcomes in the last 3 months or plan to change them.
 If you are on medications for lipids, blood pressure, anxiety, or depression, they will be tracked closely.

-Is walking in different environments safe for people with prediabetes?
+What prior data suggests that these walking environments are safe for people with prediabetes?

 Mark Pereira, PhD